bytebase/bytebase.com-old/content/docs/en/get-started/deploy-to-production/perform-upgrade.md

 ---
-title: How to perform upgrade
+title: Perform Upgrade
 ---

 ## Background

-Bytebase stores its own metadata in a [Postgres](https://www.postgresql.org/) database.
+Bytebase stores its own metadata in a [PostgreSQL](https://www.postgresql.org/) database.
 As we add new features, we may also perform database schema changes (i.e. database migrations).

 Because Bytebase is still under active development so we are making breaking schema changes from time to time.
 Usually when Bytebase is not working properly and the console emits logs like `"no such column"`, it's because Bytebase is running against an old incompatible database schema.